Set up some triangles. Eight players move between triangles. There is no limit on how many triangles players can move into, and no set order.

 Players are encouraged to think about their approach to the triangles – in particular, speed and angle of approach.

-1. When a player enters a triangle, they need to make a decision – are they going to exit left, exit right, or turn and come back the way they entered the triangle?
+1. When a player enters a triangle, they need to decide – are they going to exit left, exit right, or turn and come back the way they entered the triangle?

 2. Players should also think about their decisions when they leave the triangle: where are they heading next?
 Where are the other players?
 Which triangles are free?

 3. Finally, players are encouraged to imagine there is a defender in the middle of the triangle, and adjust their movement to reflect this.
 Cones can be placed in the middle of each triangle to help the players visualize.

 Coaching points: Close ball control using all parts of both feet - inside, outside, and the sole of your foot.